5 min read By Mike VanVickle

 Building Description and Systems Overview A detailed description of your building’s physical characteristics, systems, and operational practices

-Baseline Energy Analysis Analysis of your building’s current energy consumption by fuel type and end use (HVAC, lighting, plug loads, etc.)
+Baseline Energy Analysis Analysis of your building’s current energy consumption by fuel type and end use (HVAC, lighting, plug loads, hot water, refrigeration, etc.), typically benchmarked against Oregon’s building performance standards for your building type

-Detailed Recommendations Itemized energy efficiency improvements, typically ranked by return on investment (payback period).
+Detailed Recommendations Itemized energy efficiency improvements, ranked by return on investment (payback period).
 Each recommendation includes:

-Energy Savings Verification For Oregon BPS compliance, the report will clearly indicate whether the recommended improvements are sufficient to bring the building into compliance with the energy performance standard
+Energy Savings Verification For Oregon BPS compliance, the report clearly indicates whether the recommended improvements are sufficient to bring the building into compliance with the energy performance standard.
+This section documents the specific energy performance target for your building type and size under ORS 330.135, current estimated performance, and projected performance with recommended improvements.

 Timeline: How Long Is the Full Process?